-Q. Ever since I reported a concern, my co-worker won't speak to me - and the report wasn't even about him.
-Is this retaliation?

-A. It might be.
+- Q. Ever since I reported a concern, my co-worker won't speak to me - and the report wasn't even about him.
+Is this retaliation? - A. It might be.
 Talk to your Supervisor.
 Refusing to speak with a co-worker is unacceptable.
 But your co-worker might not know you were the Reporter, and they might simply be focused on their work.
-Supervisors need to know when communication is not flowing.
+Supervisors need to know if there are barriers to communication.
 Remember, they are there to help.

-It's important that employees aren't afraid to speak up about any issues or concerns.
+It's important that workers aren't afraid to speak up about any issues or concerns.
 Speaking up shows we care about our work environment and that we respect our co-workers.